One day in Kyiv, Ukraine: the surprising city that deserved more than a stopover

 Criminally this was the first time I was eating Georgian cuisine, and from the pomegranate tea to the cheese breadstuff Kachuliara, it all was a treat.

-After a quick coffee and cake stop, of which both seem a popular local past time, I continued on my quest to find more gold domes.
+After a quick coffee and cake stop, which both seem popular local pastimes, I continued on my quest to find more gold domes.

 Two of the most famous sights for spotting these sit close by each other; St Sophia’s Cathedral and St Michaels, the latter being free to visit.